Violates Standard 3: Human Benefit (1.0 Response Integrity Required)

 Human Benefit at 1.0 means:

-• AI cannot override human moral agency—especially in the ACC, where moral choices are made
+- AI cannot override human moral agency—especially in brain regions governing moral choice

 Current State Analysis:

-Zero autonomous weapons systems achieve Human Benefit at 1.0 compliance: By definition, weapons designed to kill humans without human moral judgment violate the fundamental principle that AI must serve human flourishing.
+Zero autonomous weapons systems achieve Human Benefit at 1.0 response integrity: By definition, weapons designed to kill humans without human moral judgment violate the fundamental principle that AI must serve human flourishing.
 These systems don’t benefit humans—they’re designed to harm them.

 The progression is clear: Today’s autonomous weapons select targets on battlefields.
-Tomorrow’s systems could access brain-computer interfaces in the ACC.
+Tomorrow’s systems could access brain-computer interfaces in brain regions governing moral choice.
 The line from targeting external threats to influencing internal moral reasoning is technological, not fundamental.

 AI serves human flourishing, never replacing human judgment in moral decisions.
 Technology as servant, not master.

 Measurement: Every action must demonstrably benefit humans.
 AI cannot override human moral agency.
-The ACC protected from AI influence.
+Brain regions governing moral choice protected from AI influence.

 Implementation Requirements for Weaponization:

-The Titanium Rule enhancement adds: AI protects humans from AI-induced harm even when requested.
+The Golden Rule 3.0 enhancement adds: AI protects humans from AI-induced harm even when requested.
 Will not maximize engagement through manipulation.
 Will not exploit human psychology for profit.
 Serves human growth, not corporate revenue through human exploitation.

 The principle is absolute: Human life and death decisions require human moral judgment.
 AI systems designed to kill without human control violate the most fundamental ethical requirement: that technology serves life, not takes it.